timmcginley/Agile/README.md

 - [biomimetics](Concepts/Biomimetics) / [Morphogenetic Prototyping](Concepts/MorphogeneticPrototyping)
 - [future forecasting](Concepts/Futures)

 The course provides participants with a future focused design, analysis and modelling skills in architectural engineering.
-Agile Prototyping applies a biological science lens to the built environment to identify the ‘genes’ of the built environment.
-This will enable future architectural engineers to hack the pseudo genetic code of our built environment.
-To enable the fast (re)design and analysis of our built environment.
+Agile Prototyping applies a biological science lens to the built environment to extract and modify the ‘genes’ of the built environment.
+This enable future architectural engineers to hack the pseudo genetic code of our built environment for the fast (re)design and analysis of our built environment.

 ## Assignment